The University of Western Australia Information

 • How to apply

-All current Year 12 WA school leaver applications for 2024 entry, including Early Offers, should be submitted through TISC.
-This includes applications for any of UWA's Assured Pathways to Medicine, Dentistry, Pharmacy, Podiatric Medicine, or the Bachelor of Biomedicine (Specialised).
+All current Year 12 WA school leaver applications for 2025 entry should be submitted through TISC, including applications for Early Offers, and for UWA's Assured Pathways to Medicine, Dentistry, Pharmacy, Podiatric Medicine, or the Bachelor of Biomedicine (Specialised).
 Ensure you check course deadlines.

 If you are a recent school leaver or non-school leaver and meet the criteria for one of our entry pathways, you should also apply through TISC.